bder222/NBA-scoreboard/README.md

 ![Live Game](Game_upcoming.jpg) ![Live Game](Game_Upcoming_v2.jpg)

+### Issues
+This is the first time I've shared a project so I'm sure there will be issues that you may encounter.
+Feel free to open a pull request or create an issue with any problems you have.

 ### Hardware
 Currently setup for raspberry pi 3b+ and adafruit hat/bonnet.
 [The RGB Matrix library used](https://github.com/hzeller/rpi-rgb-led-matrix) has a good overview for adjusting matrix settings for filckering and other hardware options.